-The science behind fascia and the pain related ailments it can cause.
+The science behind fascia and the pain-related ailments it can cause.

-Years ago in anatomy lab, doctors in training needed to perform dissections on the human body.
+Years ago in the anatomy lab, doctors in training needed to perform dissections on the human body.
 The purpose was to teach future doctors about how the human body is constructed.
 We would first have to cut through this web of fascia that covered the muscles and organs of the body as well as the nerves.

 We were taught that muscles each had a specific function and that the fascia served little purpose.
 Today, we now understand that the fascia is an exoskeleton that controls how we move.
 It also molds according to the forces we place upon it.
 We now are understanding that fascia is adaptive.

 The fascia also has its own nervous system that integrates with other tissues.
-It is possible that acupuncture points are merely nerve junctions in fascia.
+It is possible that acupuncture points are merely nerve junctions in the fascia.

 The science behind our understanding of fascia and the fascial system shows us that when treated properly, the fascia will remold, improving movement patterns.
-Last years Annals of Internal Medicine showed us that back pain is a movement based issue.
+Last year’s Annals of Internal Medicine showed us that back pain is a movement-based issue.
 Fascial release improves the way we move along with exercise and manipulation of the joints of the spine and extremities.
 Perhaps this is why sports chiropractors who perform myofascial release, give exercises to their patients and adjust the spine and extremities are effective at resolving painful conditions such as back pain.

 Check out this recent CNN article

 By Dr. Melina Jampolis, CNN Thu November 8, 2018

 Most of you have probably never heard of fascia, or if you have, it may be in the context of “blasting” it to treat cellulite.
 But talking about fascia has become trendy recently, and not only in the context of looking better in your swimsuit.